 The food is definitely unpretentious.
 Forget a miniscule sliver of black truffle on an organic, King Island quail egg!

 That ‘special’ looks pretty good value don’t you think?

 Do you know what?
 The fish was great, in batter as light as a feather.
-My partner wanted to know what sort of fish it was.
+My partner wanted to know what sort of fish it was…barramundi, schnapper?
 Oh for heavens sake……I don’t think it’s his sort of eatery.
-It was served with decent chips, and (best of all) a salad made with good old iceberg lettuce.
+The meal was served with decent chips, and (best of all) a salad made with good old iceberg lettuce.
 None of those bitter leaves of weeds, with stalks that stick in your throat or splash your face with salad oil! 😨

-On a cold ‘Bleakheath’ day a hot roast beef and gravy roll.
+On a cold ‘Bleakheath’ day a hot roast beef and gravy roll is the go.
 Enough to make a vegetarian run a mile.